Hainan Boying F.C.

-Hainan Boying Football Club are a China League Two club.
-They are an association football club from Hainan.
-The Hainan Sport School Stadium is their home venue.
+Hainan Boying Football Club was an association football club from Haikou, China, that most recently played in China League Two.

 History

 Hainan Seamen was founded in 2015 and are among the most successful amateur football clubs in the country.
 In the same year, they won their local league championship and finished up as runners-up in 2015 China Amateur Football League, gaining promotion to China League Two.

 Since 2016, they have been members of the China League Two.
 Also that year, they changed their name to Hainan Boying & Seamen.

 In January 2017, they changed their name again, to Hainan Boying.
-In Season 2018 it was ranked 16th, which was its best result but could not make it enter the elimination squad of the South District; the club was in financial difficulty and failed to find a new operator and was finally disqualified for the new season on 28 February 2019 for wage arrears.
+In Season 2018, it was ranked 16th, which was its best result but could not make it enter the elimination squad of the South District; the club was in financial difficulty and failed to find a new operator and was finally disqualified for the new season on 28 February 2019 for wage arrears.